joeduffy/joeduffy.github.io/_posts/2006-05-30-implementing-a-highperf-iasyncresult-lockfree-lazy-allocation.md

 thread polling or waiting for completion, since that contradicts the primary benefits of Windows IO Completion Ports.

-**The Requirements**
+### The Requirements

 Notice I enclosed the word just above in quotes when mentioning lazy allocation.
 We could of course use a lock.
 But that would require that we allocate an object to lock against.
 We could of course just lock 'this', but that also comes with a performance overhead.
 We can get away with lock free code in this case, so long as we recognize a very important race condition that we must tolerate.
-Imagine this case: Thread A checks IsCompleted.
-It's false.
-So it accesses the AsyncWaitHandle property, triggering lazy allocation.
-Meanwhile, Thread B finishes the async work, and sets IsCompleted to true.
+Imagine this case: Thread A checks `IsCompleted`.
+It's `false`.
+So it accesses the `AsyncWaitHandle` property, triggering lazy allocation.
+Meanwhile, Thread B finishes the async work, and sets `IsCompleted` to `true`.
 We need to ensure a deadlock doesn't ensue.

 This race could go one of two ways:

-1. Thread A lazily allocates and publishes the WaitHandle before Thread B sets IsCompleted to true.
-Thread B must now witness a non-null WaitHandle when it checks, and it must return the WaitHandle in the signaled state.
-If it returns an unsigned WaitHandle, Thread A will wait on it, and never be woken up.
+1. Thread A lazily allocates and publishes the `WaitHandle` before Thread B sets `IsCompleted` to `true`.
+Thread B must now witness a non-null `WaitHandle` when it checks, and it must return the `WaitHandle` in the signaled state.
+If it returns an unsigned `WaitHandle`, Thread A will wait on it, and never be woken up.
 This is a deadlock.

-2. Thread B finishes first, setting IsCompleted to true, and seeing a null WaitHandle.
-Thread A must see IsCompleted as true and consequently return the event in a signaled state.
-Just like before, if this doesn't happen, Thread A will wait on an unsigned WaitHandle which will never be signaled.
+2. Thread B finishes first, setting `IsCompleted` to `true`, and seeing a `null` `WaitHandle`.
+Thread A must see `IsCompleted` as `true` and consequently return the event in a signaled state.
+Just like before, if this doesn't happen, Thread A will wait on an unsigned `WaitHandle` which will never be signaled.
 Deadlock.

-To ensure both of these cases work, Thread A's read of the WaitHandle field and Thread B's read of IsCompleted must be preceded by a memory barrier.
+To ensure both of these cases work, Thread A's read of the `WaitHandle` field and Thread B's read of `IsCompleted` must be preceded by a memory barrier.
 This ensures the memory accesses aren't reordered at the compiler or processor level, either of which could lead to the deadlock situations we are worried about.
 The CLR 2.0's memory model is not sufficient even with volatile loads, because the load acquire can still move "before" the store release.

-**An Implementation**
+### An Implementation

-Here is one simplistic implementation of a FastAsyncResult class, with ample comments embedded within to explain things:
+Here is one simplistic implementation of a `FastAsyncResult` class, with ample comments embedded within to explain things:

 ```